 Come in for a Visit or Give Us a Call

 At Seeta Eye Center, we carry a wide variety of sunglass styles to meet any fashion sense.
 If you are looking for the best pair for your needs and lifestyle, give us a call at 845-454-1025 to schedule a consultation and learn more.
-We maintain offices in Poughkeepsie and Fishkill.
+We maintain offices in Poughkeepsie and Yorktown.
 We welcome patients from all surrounding areas of New York.